 What paperwork do I need to dispose of a camper trailer?

-Can I recycle my old RV or camper?
+Can I recycle my old camper?

-What if my camper is not towable?
+What if my camper isn’t towable?

 How much is a scrap camper worth?